 - a.
 Requesting an Appeal - i.
-An athlete, his/her parent(s) or guardians may appeal an Activities Code suspension by requesting in writing, of the building Principal, a hearing of the Appeal Committee.
+An athlete/participant, his/her parent(s), or guardians may appeal an Activities Code suspension by requesting in a letter signed by the student and parent/guardian, of the building Principal, a hearing of the Appeal Committee.
 This request must be received by the building Principal within five (5) school days from the date of the suspension notification.
 Penalties will be served during the appeal process.
 Appeals do not stop the penalty phase of a Code violation.